 The History of Low Frequency Seismic Technology

-Currently, discovering conventionally structured reservoirs is becoming increasingly rare.
+However, as times moved on, so did the challenges faced by the oil and gas industry.
+For example, these days it is increasingly rare to discover conventionally structured reservoirs.
 Remaining assets are located in complex geological hydrocarbons traps, where the application of conventional seismic is less effective and significantly more expensive.
 Complex geology requires full wave inversion and complex mathematics, two challenges where LFS truly delivers.

 Watch the “Webinar part 1: An introduction to passive low frequency, taking a look at its history and the potential it holds for the oil and gas industry in current times of oil crash“